-Marshy Point Park features over three miles of hiking trails, two self-guided nature trails, a canoe launch and pier, and a wildlife observation platform.
+Marshy Point Park features over eight miles of hiking trails, two self-guided nature trails, a canoe launch and pier, and a wildlife observation platform.

 Visitors are encouraged to start their visit at the Nature Center—staff members are on hand from 9 am to 5 pm to provide an introduction to the park and answer questions.